kuiperzone/PupNet-Deploy/README.md

         ${APPSTREAM_DESCRIPTION_XML}
     </description>

 Here, you may replace your default description text, but keep any other language text.
+And:

     <releases>
         ${APPSTREAM_CHANGELOG_XML}
     </releases>

-With this, you should remove existing version release information.
+With this one, you should remove existing version release information if ${APPSTREAM_CHANGELOG_XML} is going to be populated from `AppChangeFile`.

-In addition to AppStream metadata, the `AppDescription` content is also now used in the construction of RPM and DEB packages.
+In addition to AppStream metadata, the `AppDescription` content is now also used in the construction of RPM and DEB packages.